valeriamuccio/Skipy/README.md

-# Skipy : University Project – Robotics and Design Course (2025)
+# Skipy : Indoor Communication Module – Robotics and Design Course (2025)

 This project was developed as part of the *Robotics and Design* course in 2025.
 The goal was to design and build an interactive robot capable of detecting user presence and interaction through various sensors, performing human-like gestures using servos, playing pre-recorded audio, and displaying visual feedback via RGB LEDs.